WillemReynvaan/Re12Opdr3/README.md

 test to show that the log in form will bring the user to a page that gives a success message.
 Note that the form may send the user to different pages (dashboard, overview) but it will always have the success message.
+Reason: All the tests have being logged in as given, but logging in should be tested on it's own aswell.

 Add tag: This test checks whether a tag can be added to a ticket.
 It checks whether this tag is in the tag list on the right after updating.
+Reason: Adding tags to tickets makes them easier to find.